oeh-tnf/JKU-Games-Page/04_guide.md

 ### Can I reserve a space?
 There are no general reservations for our event.
 Given our truly massive location, we usually have enough space for you all.

-This year, we will expand our ticket system (which we used for Pen and Papers and Tournaments last semester) for the LAN-Area.
-This way you can be sure that you will get a place for your PC.
-But you can also come by chance, maybe place has become available again.
-Naturally, tickets are free as well.
+Some of our activities (such as [Tournaments](/./tournaments) and [Pen and Papers](/./penandpaper)) require reservation however.
+Get a free ticket to reserve a slot, see the respective sections for more.
+If you want to make sure that you will get a place for your PC in the LAN-Area, you can also reserve a spot [there](/./lan).

 ### Do I need to bring anything?
 Depends on what you are up to: If you want to play Computer Games, you will have to bring your own PC and peripherals.
 We will hook you up with LAN and power - see the [LAN section](/./lan) for more details.
 If you are only here for the DICE area, you should be good, but you can bring your favorite games of course just in case we missed it.